MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/content-management-overview.md

 A **Non-graded Assessment** provides a refresher for learners and facilitates revision of a particular lesson.
 It encourages and motivates the learner to go to the next lesson.

-For example, a learner who has seen three lessons takes an assessment and finds that he has got two out of three questions correct.
-He can go back to the lesson, view it again and repeat the quiz till he fully understands the subject.
+For example, a learner who has seen three lessons takes an assessment and finds that they've got two out of three questions correct.
+They can go back to the lesson, view it again and repeat the assessment till they fully understands the subject.

 #### Graded Assessment